 The author of this hypnotic salad is Ashley, who also happens to be a School Psychologist.
 She sure does know how to play some wonderful games with our minds through her recipes!

-READ NEXT: IS RAMEN VEGAN?
+READ NEXT: ARE RAMEN NOODLES VEGAN?

 Balsamic Pasta Salad From A Saucy Kitchen